Rodulf, Herule king

-King Rodulf was king of the Heruli kingdom on the Middle Danube in the period around 500, and possibly of Scandinavian origin.
-He died in a battle with the neighbouring Lombards which led to the splitting up of the Heruli.
-He is probably the same Heruli king that Theoderic the Great wrote to in two surviving letters, in one of which Theoderic "adopted" him with a gift of arms.
-Less certainly, he is also sometimes equated to a King Rodulf that Jordanes mentions as having come from Scandinavia to Italy, to join Theoderic.
+Rodulf was king of the Heruli kingdom on the Middle Danube in the period around 500, although he may have been of Scandinavian origin.
+He died in a battle in about 508, with the neighbouring Lombards, which led to the splitting up of the Heruli.
+He is probably the same Heruli king that Theoderic the Great wrote to in two surviving letters which do not mention his name, in one of which Theoderic "adopted" him with a gift of arms.
+Less certainly, many scholars also equate him to the King Rodulf that Jordanes mentions as having come from Scandinavia to Italy, to join Theoderic.